 - a.
 Copying from another student's test - b.
 Using test materials not authorized by the person administering the test - c.
 Collaborating with or seeking aid from another student during a test without permission from the test administrator - d.
 Knowingly using, buying, selling, stealing, or soliciting, in whole or in part, the contents of an unadministered test. - e.
 The unauthorized transporting or removal, in whole or in part, of the contents of the unadministered test. - f.
 Substituting for another student, or permitting another student to substitute for one's self, to take a test. - g.
-Bribing another person to obtain an unadministered test or information about an unadministered test absolutely no cheating is tolerated. - h.
-If a student is observed cheating they will be sent home immediately counted absent and given a zero on the assignment they were cheating on.
+Bribing another person to obtain an unadministered test or information about an unadministered test.
+Absolutely no cheating is tolerated.

-Cheating in this course will not be tolerated and can result in a "F" for the course.
+Cheating in this course will not be tolerated and will result in an "F" for the course.

-Class Conduct: All cell phones should be turned off in all classes.
-If you must receive a call notify your instructor and step out of the classroom.
-No cell phones are allowed during testing.
-The use of cell phones (texting, calls, internet, ect.) during class will result in 5 points being taken from the students' Test grade for every offense.
+Class Conduct: All cell phones should be turned off and put away in all classes.
+If you must receive a call notify your instructor before class begins and step out of the classroom.
+The use of cell phones (texting, calls, internet, ect.) during class will result in 5 points being taken from the students Test grade for every offense.

-No disruptive behavior is allowed in class; if a student is being disruptive as determined by the instructor one warning will be given.
-If the behavior persists, the student will be sent home and counted absent.
 Asking of questions and discussion of relevant information in and outside class is highly encouraged; however, talking to neighbors, texting, sleeping, foul language or studying for other courses during class time will not be tolerated.